-The second edition of the Uwharrie Lakes Region Trail Guide covers ten different geographic areas containing trails.
-The guidebook is organized in sections, one for each trail area.
+The guidebook is organized in sections, one for each geographic area containing trails.
 Sections are ordered alphabetically, making it easier to find a specific trail area when flipping through the book.

 Morrow Mountain State Park is located along the west shore of Lake Tillery, where the Yadkin River and the Uwharrie River meet and become the Pee Dee River.
 Morrow Mountain State Park contains more than 37 miles of hiking trails.
 About 20 miles are open to equestrian use.
 Bicycles are not allowed on the trails, but the paved park road that climbs to the summit of Morrow Mountain is popular with road cyclists.

 The park offers rental cabins, a campground, group campsites, and a few backpack-in campsites.
 In addition to a boat ramp, canoe rentals, and a pool, a small museum and several history exhibits round out the many points of interest in the park.
 The City of Albemarle and its numerous stores and restaurants are less than 5 miles from the park.

 Trails at Morrow Mountain vary from level, sandy stretches along the lakeshore to a steep climb up the park’s namesake mountain.
 Several of the other mountains in the park are traversed by trails, providing the visitor with a chance to see a wide variety of environments.

 NC Zoo Park is a new addition to the guide.
 The paved pathways through the NC Zoo exhibits offer a fair bit of walking mileage, but the Zoo is also developing a set of more traditional trails outside of the exhibit areas.
 Their trail offerings are still limited, only totaling five miles in 2014, but work to extend them continues.
 Access to these trails does not require a Zoo admission ticket.